 Allergies are required to be identified.
 The allergen may be identified but is not always required.
 The allergy may be described by a code, or it may just contain text describing the allergic condition.
 As stipulated in the codeable concepts section above, when dealing with data from multiple systems, items for the same event may be coded in different coding systems at different levels of granularity.

 Allergies can be represented as a specific condition (e.g., Peanut Allergy), or as an allergy to a specific substance, where the code describing the condition and the code describing the substance are found in different attributes in the information model.
-Some coding systems such as SNOMED CT, provide the ability to navigate from the code for the allergic condition to the code for the causative agent.
+Some coding systems such as SNOMED CT provide the ability to navigate from the code for the allergic condition to the code for the causative agent.
 However, others do not (e.g., ICD-9-CM).
 In these situations, the mapping from allergy to allergen (or vice versa) must be provided via external clinical knowledge.

 X. 4.2.10.2 Allergy/Non Allergy Intolerance/Intolerance